ExterCore/exter-chat/README.md

     RegisterCommand('me', function(source, args, rawCommand)

+## Then, add this trigger bellow in every RegisterCommand

     TriggerEvent('chat:addSuggestion', '/me', 'Just a /me', {
       { name = 'me', help = 'Write what do you want.' }
     })